ellarnoble/Help-Alternation-OldBaily/README.md

-# Script for Corpus Linguistics
+# Script for Concordance Analysis of 'Help' in the Old Baily Corpus

 The script (`main.py`) contains a handful of very short and simple functions, followed by an if-name-main block containing the main logic.
 The approach relies heavily on spaCy's dependency parsing.
 For example, you can easily move through the dependency tree using the `.children` attribute of a token (look at https://spacy.io/usage/linguistic-features for details).
 This makes it really easy to find the subject/object/etc.